mturnerFC/SudokuWizardJS/README.md

 It's pretty much pure javascript (ES6) with a bit of jQuery used for AJAX calls only.

 ## Main.js
-The first file to look at id Main.js.
+The first file to look at is Main.js.
 It contains the only global variable, SudokuWizard, which is used to interact with the web page.
 All other variables are const or let.
 The Model contains mostly constants and storage for the web site.

 SudokuWizard.js contains the event handling code top layer.
-CreateNumberButtons.js and CreateDisplay.js do what you might think, creating the display table and number buutons.
+CreateNumberButtons.js and CreateDisplay.js do what you might think, creating the display table and number buttons.
 DataArrays works with a small set of fields from the Model for local storage of the state of the puzzle.
 CandidateBackground is used to put multiple colors on a candidate in the display when needed.